OSGConnect/connectbook/start/software/software-transfer-via-htcondor-or-http.md

 Where `username` refers to your OGS Connect username.

-Precompiled binaries that are available on the web may also be transferred via HTTP using `transfer_input_files`, For example, Blast precompiled binaries are available from the NCBI at https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/ncbi-blast-2.10.0+-x64-linux.tar.gz.
+Precompiled binaries that are available on the web may also be transferred via HTTP using `transfer_input_files`.
+For example, Blast precompiled binaries are available from the NCBI at https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/ncbi-blast-2.10.0+-x64-linux.tar.gz.
 We can use HTCondor to transfer this tar archive of precompiled binaries (which is 222MB in size):

 	transfer_input_files = https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/ncbi-blast-2.10.0+-x64-linux.tar.gz